jbiason/blog/content/reviews/books/backbonejs-testing.md

 Testing", there wouldn't be more much in the topics, just a few adjustments there and there.

-This means this book is back?
+This means this book is bad?
 Actually not.
 Although not focusing directly on Backbone, it *does* focus a lot on testing and all related libraries.
 Even if you don't work with Backbone -- but have at least some general idea about how it works -- it is a damn good book about JavaScript testing.